 Don't have a food processor?
 Use a hand-mixer on low and whip the ingredients together until smooth and fluffy.

-To cut down on prep time, you can roast sweet potatoes 2-3 days in advance.
+Make in advance: To cut down on prep time, you can roast sweet potatoes 2-3 days in advance.
 Refrigerate until ready to use.
 The sweet potato filling can be made up to 2 days in advance.
 I recommend making the crumb topping the day of.